 Cleveland Guardians Odds

-The Cleveland Guardians enter the 2023 Major League Baseball season with plenty of promise after making it to last year’s Division Series.
+The Cleveland Guardians entered the 2023 Major League Baseball season with plenty of promise after making it to last year’s Division Series.
 Time will tell if the Guardians can break their 74-season World Series winless streak — the longest championship drought in baseball.

 With legal and regulated sports betting in Ohio, and with Progressive Field housing its own retail sportsbook, betting on Cleveland Guardians baseball is taking off.
 The Guardians have partnered with Fanatics for their retail sportsbook and Bet365 for their Ohio online sportsbook.
+Most betting operators will be offering competitive sportsbook promos in Ohio as well, be sure to check them out.

 Here’s how to bet on the Guardians online in Ohio, including live game odds, Guardians World Series odds and prop odds for Cleveland’s best players.